romaninsh/dorm/docs/src/11-subquery-expressions.md

 Finally to clean things up a bit, we can move some of this logic into our `model/*.rs` files.

-Overall, you are now familiar with the basics of DORM and can start building business model abstractions for your application.
+Overall, you are now familiar with the basics of Vantage and can start building business model abstractions for your application.